 Submissions closed on 6 October 2017.

-The review will be undertaken by the Hon Anthony Whealy QC, a lawyer and former judicial officer, known as the ‘Reviewer’, with appropriate administrative support.
-The review report and recommendations will draw on a broad range of information, including:
+The review was undertaken by the Hon Anthony Whealy QC, a lawyer and former judicial officer, known as the ‘Reviewer’, with appropriate administrative support.
+The review report and recommendations drew on a broad range of information, including:

 - eight week call for public submissions